Conducting Oral Proceedings at the European Patent Office by Videoconference banner

 Conducting Oral Proceedings at the European Patent Office by Videoconference

 The European Patent Office (EPO) uses oral proceedings as a means to bring pre-grant examination and post-grant opposition proceedings to a close.
-Oral proceedings will be appointed when the EPO considers it expedient to discuss outstanding issues face to face and/or at the request of any party to the proceedings.
+Oral proceedings are appointed when the EPO considers it expedient to discuss outstanding issues face to face and/or at the request of any party to the proceedings.
 Consequently, the majority of EPO oppositions conclude with oral proceedings.
 Oral proceedings are rarer during pre-grant examination, but are typically appointed when the EPO intends to refuse the application.
 The Boards of Appeal also hold oral proceedings during the appeal procedure.

 From a legal standpoint, oral proceedings held by videoconference and those held in person are of equivalent status.
 As such, there is no legal reason to favour one format over the other.
 However, there are practical implications and considerations which may be of interest to and should be taken into account by users of the European patent system.
 This briefing seeks to explore some of those practical implications and considerations.